SixXS

 Contact

 The main contact address for SixXS is info@sixxs.net, which is the sole email address one should use to contact SixXS.
-Non-English, impolite, clueless, UCE and HTML email gets discarded automatically.
-The official language used is English, due to archiving issues and the international effort put into SixXS.
+Due to the international effort put into SixXS the official and sole language used is English.

 In case you are having issues with our services, don't hesitate to contact us.
 But please follow the guidelines given below as it makes it so much easier to resolve problems.
-Reading the below text can most likely solve most of your issues already.
+Also, by reading the below guidelines and especially the FAQ most issues can be resolved.
+When having configuration issues, don't hesitate to make use of the Forums.

-When you do not adhere to these simple guidelines, don't be surprised if you get pointed to this page.
+When you do not adhere to these simple guidelines, don't be surprised if you get pointed to this page or asked for more details.

 We ask you to respect the following when contacting us:

-• Write a proper message, thus including a salutation, core section and greeting with your real name.
+• Write a proper English message, including a salutation, core section and greeting.

 • Use your complete real name in both the message and the from address, thus configure your mail client correctly.